-- Added the command zowe zos-files delete migrated-data-sets to delete migrated data sets. #716 - Added a new --fail-fast option to the zowe zos-files download all-members command.
+• Added the command zowe zos-files delete migrated-data-sets to delete migrated data sets. #716 z/OS FTP Plug-in for Zowe CLI:

+- Added a new --fail-fast option to the zowe zos-files download all-members command.
 The option defaults to true, which preserves existing behavior.
 Set the option to false to continue downloading members if one or more of the downloads fails. #759 - Updated the Imperative CLI Framework version. #744